chevereto/v4-docs/guides/docker/README.md

 > Refer to [PURE-DOCKER](https://github.com/chevereto/docker/blob/4.0/docs/PURE-DOCKER.md) for a complete pure Docker command reference.
 Also check our [default.yml](https://github.com/chevereto/docker/blob/4.0/default.yml) compose file.

+👉 If you have a Pro license you will require to [build](#build) the system image.

 ## Getting a server

-For this guide you will require a machine where you can [install Docker](https://docs.docker.com/engine/install/) as in this machine (server) you will install Chevereto and expose it to the internet.
+For this guide you will require a machine where you can [install Docker](https://docs.docker.com/engine/install/) as in this machine (referred as server host) you will install Chevereto and expose it to the internet.

 For this guide we will use an Ubuntu server.